exponea/exponea-ios-sdk/Documentation/in-app-messages.md

 8. ```
     Got 1 messages with highest priority. ["Payment in-app message"]
     ```
-    If there is more than one in-app message with the highest priority, the SDK picks one at random.
+    If there is more than one in-app message with the highest priority, the SDK randomly picks one.
 9. ```
     Attempting to show in-app message 'Payment in-app message'
     ```